 30 See In re FLS Hldgs., Inc. S'holders Litig., 1993 WL 104562, at 5 (Del.
 Ch.
 Apr.
 2, 1993) (rejecting disclosure-only settlement of claims challenging merger in which all consideration went to the common stockholders and the preferred stockholders received nothing, holding that board comprised of directors holding common stock would likely bear the burden of proving that allocation of consideration was entirely fair, and noting that absence of independent bargaining agent or other meaningful procedural protections for the preferred made fairness "a substantial issue that is fairly litigable"); Jedwab, 509 A.2d at 595 (holding that preferred stockholder could challenge controller's allocation of merger consideration between preferred and common but concluding that the defendants were likely to meet their burden); see also In re Staples, Inc. S'holders Litig., 792 A.2d 934, 950-51 (Del.
 Ch.
-2001) (considering fiduciary challenge by holders of tracking stock with special rights and preferences; evaluating directors' ownership of tracking stock and applying business judgment rule because the directors' ownership stakes did not give rise to a material conflict of interest); In re Gen. Motors Class H S'holders Litig., 734 A.2d
+2001) (considering fiduciary challenge by holders of tracking stock and applying business judgment rule because the directors' ownership stakes did not give rise to a material conflict of interest); In re Gen. Motors Class H S'holders Litig., 734 A.2d similarly situated to the common stockholders and hence could assert a claim for breach of fiduciary duty).